Optimal Execution among $N$ Traders with Transient Price Impact: Proofs for Section

 where $|dI_t^{-i}|$ denotes the total variation measure associated with $I^{-i}$.
-As, by assumption, $I^{-i}$ is absolutely continuous with finite variation, $|dI_t^{-i}|$ defines a finite positive measure that is absolutely continuous with respect to the Lebesgue measure.
-Then, since $\|Z^n-Z\|_\infty$ is bounded by (c) and $Z^n\to Z$ Lebesgue-a.e.\ (and hence, also $|dI^{-i}|$-a.e.),
+This measure is finite and its atoms, if any, are located at $0$ and $T$ where the integrand is zero by (a).
+On $(0,T)$ $|dI_t^{-i}|$ is absolutely continuous with respect to the Lebesgue measure.